cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 Freebusy URL
 ============

-When enabled in conjuction with the CalDAV module, the Freebusy URL module allows non-CalDAV and/or remote calendaring clients to query the freebusy information of Cyrus CalDAV users.
+When enabled in conjunction with the CalDAV module, the Freebusy URL module allows non-CalDAV and/or remote calendaring clients to query the freebusy information of Cyrus CalDAV users.